timb7331/mnist_classifier/README.md

 # Info
 I only tested the classifier with 14 epochs and my NVIDIA RTX 2080Ti using CUDA.
 It should work fine on CPU though.
+It might make some mistakes (eg. sometimes predict a 7 instead of a 1)

 # Setup
 1. Download the code and install the dependencies using pip or conda.